Table of Contents:

 - We also wanted a fairly isolated route that had

 - the feel of wilderness

 - and was not in a park that required pre-booked campsites before we set off.

 That eliminated Algonquin and Killarney Provincial Parks, among others, from the list.

 Well, we found it at the north end of Georgian Bay after a five-hour drive from downtown Toronto – and as a bonus, there would be no portages to deal with!
-And since the various islands are still Crown Land there would be no camp fees to pay either.
+And since the various islands are still Crown Land, there are no camp fees either.

-Our only real concern was the weather – in particular, the NW or SW winds that can make sitting in an open canoe on Georgian Bay a real challenge.
-Rain and 35 km/hour winds were forecast for the afternoon of our put-in.
+Our only concern was the weather – particularly the NW or SW winds that can make sitting in an open canoe on Georgian Bay a real challenge.
+Rain and 35 km/hour SW winds were forecast for the afternoon of our put-in.

 Where: The Georgian Bay coast SE of Killarney – see the red circle on the map above